mdsumner/spbabel/cran-comments.md

-spbabel 0.5.5
+spbabel 0.6.0

-Fix use of Suggests packages to be conditional.
+Fix error with new tibble.

 Thank you

 ## Test environments

-* Ubuntu 4.0.2
+* Ubuntu
 * win-builder (devel and release)

 ## R CMD check results